T

 Insider tips

-• Purchase a Jordan Pass online before your trip for cost savings on visas and site entries.
+• Purchase the Jordan Pass online before your trip if visiting multiple sites in Jordan.

-• Stay hydrated; carry plenty of water, especially when hiking within the archaeological park.
+• Stay hydrated; carry plenty of water, especially during hikes.

-• Be prepared for significant walking and some strenuous climbs; pace yourself and take breaks.
+• Be prepared for significant walking and some strenuous climbs.

 Packing highlights